aurorapar/across_the_universe/README.md

 ![example server message](https://spawningpool.net/images/atu_example.PNG)

 Current limitations:
 * All severs connected will broadcast to all others.
-This functions as every server publishes to the same exchange.
+This functions as every server publishes to the same RabbitMQ exchange.
 This could be expanded in the future.
 * There is no authentication for servers joining.
 Any server that wishes to do so may.